Last update: July 2017

 my dot is red, don't interrupt me though.
 But if it's green,

 you can give it a go.
-I also respond pretty well if you
+I also normally respond pretty well if you

 Scheduling an appointment